libgsjj/libgsjj/README.md

 ## License
 Due to bcsat and the modifications done on this dependency, our library is licensed under the GNU GPL v2.

+CVC4 is distributed both under BSD 3-Clause and GNU GPL v3.
+If you want to distribute binaries based on libgsjj, be sure to use a BSD 3-Clause distribution for CVC4 since GNU GPL v2 and v3 are incompatible.

 ### Changes made on bcsat
 We give here the modifications done on bcsat.
 The base files can be found at https://github.com/scrippie/bcsat.